masauer2/MASContactCalculator/README.md

 cd MASContactCalculator
 pip install -e .
 ```
-Currently only requiring numpy for array usage.
+Currently only requiring numpy for array usage and pytest for unittests.

 # Example Usage

-Note: These instructions are made available
+Note: These instructions are made available in `scripts/fromMAS.py`, which will read the dcd file `data/R1.dcd` and compute the distance matrix for all atoms over the 500 frame trajectory.

 ## Setting up the DCD Reader
 Instantiate DCDReader object with the trajectory filename.
 Will read in header frame.<br/>
 ```